Charlton Athletic F.C.: Premier League years (1998–2007)

-In 1995, new chairman Richard Murray appointed Alan Curbishley as sole manager of Charlton.
-Under his sole leadership Charlton made an appearance in the play-off in 1996 but were eliminated by Crystal Palace in the semi-finals and the following season brought a disappointing 15th-place finish.
+In the summer of 1995, new chairman Richard Murray appointed Alan Curbishley as sole manager of Charlton.
+Under his sole leadership Charlton made an appearance in the play-offs in 1996 but were eliminated by Crystal Palace in the semi-finals and the following season brought a disappointing 15th-place finish.
 1997–98 was Charlton's best season for years.
 They reached the Division One play-off final and battled against Sunderland in a thrilling game which ended with a 4–4 draw after extra time.
 Charlton won 7–6 on penalties, with the match described as "arguably the most dramatic game of football in Wembley's history", and were promoted to the Premier League.

-Charlton's first Premier League campaign began promisingly (they went top after two games) but they were unable to keep up their good form and were soon battling relegation.
+Charlton's first Premier League campaign began promisingly (they went top after two games) but they were unable to maintain their good form and were soon battling relegation.
 The battle was lost on the final day of the season but the club's board kept faith in Curbishley, confident that they could bounce back.
 Curbishley rewarded the chairman's loyalty with the Division One title in 2000 which signalled a return to the Premier League.

-After the club's return, Curbishley proved an astute spender and by 2003 he had succeeded in establishing Charlton in the top flight.
+After the club's Premier League comeback, Curbishley proved an astute spender, guiding the Addicks to a ninth place finish in the season after promotion and they were soon established as a mid table side who at times were in contention for a European place.

 Charlton spent much of the 2003–04 Premier League season challenging for a Champions League place, but a late-season slump in form and the sale of star player Scott Parker to Chelsea, left Charlton in seventh place, which was still the club's highest finish since the 1950s.
 Charlton were unable to build on this level of achievement and Curbishley departed in 2006, with the club still established as a solid mid-table side.

 In May 2006, Iain Dowie was named as Curbishley's successor, but was sacked after 12 league matches in November 2006, with only two wins.
 Les Reed replaced Dowie as manager, however he too failed to improve Charlton's position in the league table and on Christmas Eve 2006, Reed was replaced by former player Alan Pardew.
 Although results did improve, Pardew was unable to keep Charlton up and relegation was confirmed in the penultimate match of the season.